Risk-averse Fair Multi-class Classification: Coherent Measures of Risk for Random Vectors

 The risk of a loss function can be evaluated using a univariate coherent measure of risk according to the widely accepted axiomatic framework that is proposed in \cite{artzner1999coherent} and further analyzed in \cite{Delbaen,Follmer,RS:2005,RuSh:2006a,PflRom:07,DDARriskbook}, and many others work.
 We refer to \cite{DDARriskbook} for an extensive treatment of risk measures and stochastic optimization with such measures.

-Let $\Lc_p(\Omega, \Fc, P;\Rb^k)$ be the space of random vectors with realizations in $\Rb^k$, defined on the probability space $(\Omega,\Fc, P)$, which have finite $p$-th moments, $p \in [1, \infty)$, and are indistinguishable on events with zero probability.
-We shall assume that the random variables represent losses since we plan to use them as errors in classification.
+Let $\Lc_p(\Omega, \Fc, P;\Rb^N)$ be the space of random vectors with realizations in $\Rb^N$, defined on the probability space $(\Omega,\Fc, P)$, which have finite $p$-th moments, $p \in [1, \infty)$, and are indistinguishable on events with zero probability.
+We shall assume that the random variables represent losses (i.e., small outcomes are preferred) since we plan to identify them with classification errors.

 When we deal with scalar-valued random variables, then a lower semi-continuous functional $\varrho: \Lc_p(\Omega, \Fc, P; \Rb) \to \Rb\cup\{+\infty\}$ is called a \textit{coherent risk measure} if it is convex, positively homogeneous, monotonic with respect to the a.s. comparison of random variables, and satisfies the following translation property: